-If you are interested in trading on the price movement of shares and following the above steps, then we advise you to read our complete guide to share trading.
-With CMC Markets, you can spread bet and trade CFDs on stocks from blue chip companies including the ‘Big Four’ technology brands.
-Conversely, penny stock trading is seen as a more speculative investment that could pay off in the long term if the company achieves success, although it could go in the opposite direction and result in heavy losses.
+If you are interested in trading on the price movements of shares and following the above steps, then we advise you to read our complete guide to share trading.
+With CMC Markets, you can spread bet and trade CFDs on stocks from blue chip companies including the ‘Big Four’ US technology brands and the 'BAT' equivalent for China tech stocks.
+Conversely, is seen as a more speculative investment that could pay off in the long term if the company achieves success, although it could go in the opposite direction and result in heavy losses.
 Penny stocks are small companies that usually value less than one dollar in the stock market; their worth can either increase by colossal amounts with time or diminish within the stock market.

 Open an account now to start trading around stock market hours.
 Our live account gives traders access to exclusive platform features, including our stock chart forum, customisable economic calendar, and fundamental stock reports from Reuters and Morningstar.
 You could also consult our article on spread betting vs CFDs to find the right product for you.

 Seamlessly open and close trades, track your progress and set up alerts